jockm/1Bitsy/README.md

 # 1-Bitsy The SAP CPU

+## Files in this Project

+- EAGLE Schematic and PCB files
+- PDF of the Schematic
+- Logisim-Evolution simulation

 ## Description
 The goal was to make the simplest possible thing that could be called a CPU.
 It had to be able to do the following: